 The ground floor of the existing building (suspended timber floor) was removed and refitted with hardcore, concrete, 250mm EPS and screed.
 The DPM was used as water, air and radon barrier and linked to the walls.
 The attic had a layer of OSB laid over the top of the joists, which was taped and linked through to the walls below.
 500mm of EPS was then fitted over.

-Upon completion we are very pleased with the end results, and feel that a lot has been learned.
+Upon completion our clients are very pleased with the end results, and their reduced energy usage.
 Working on a project like this has made us aware that current Building Regulations and building practice are lagging behind what is technically possible.
-We have gained an enormous amount of knowledge on how to improve the work we do to surpass Building Regulations and are able to put that knowledge into action on all our projects, and hopefully helping the future of our planet and the environment around us.
+We have gained an enormous amount of knowledge on how to improve the performance of the buildings we work on.
+We often surpass Building Regulations and are able to put that ‘passivhaus’ knowledge into action on all our projects, reducing the carbon footprint of buildings for the future, reducing energy bills and helping the future of our planet by making building sustainable.